msaqlain62-star/sqa-homework-muhammad-saqlain/artifacts/ux-review.md

 ## What works

-The pre-login agent answers without an account, so the product demonstrates itself before asking for anything.
-The send control becoming a stop control is honest feedback that generation is running.
+The agent answers pre-login, so the product demonstrates itself before asking for anything.
+The send control becoming a stop control is honest feedback that generation is running, and referral sharing uses the native share sheet rather than reinventing it.

-Mobile gets right two things chat UIs usually break: the keyboard clips only the header, never the input or latest reply, and the transcript auto-scrolls as a reply lands.
+Mobile gets right two things chat UIs usually break: the keyboard clips only the header, never the input or latest reply, and the transcript auto-scrolls as replies land.

 ## What's rough

+**The referral link is `http://`, not `https://`.** The share sheet emits `http://ask.permission.ai/register?rc=...`.
+For a product whose pitch is that users own their data, shipping the growth loop over plaintext is a credibility problem before a technical one.

-**Stopping a reply throws the whole answer away.** Stop does not keep the partial text — the response disappears entirely, leaving only "Generation stopped!".
-Users usually stop because a reply is long, not wrong; here they lose everything generated and start over.
-The tokens are spent either way.
+**Stopping a reply throws the answer away.** Stop discards the partial text entirely, leaving only "Generation stopped!".
+Users usually stop because a reply is long, not wrong; they lose everything generated.
+Tokens are spent either way.

-**Email verification is a dead end.** Signup ends on "follow the link we just sent". *Resend Verification Email* only appends a line about checking spam — no confirmation the mail went, no cooldown, no address shown.
-Users cannot tell the button did anything, so they press it repeatedly.
-This is the last step before an account is activated.
+**Email verification is a dead end.** Signup ends on "follow the link we just sent". *Resend Verification Email* only appends a line about spam — no confirmation, no cooldown, no address shown.
+Users cannot tell it did anything, so they press it repeatedly.

-**Signup discards the pre-login conversation.** After verifying and logging in, the earlier chat is gone.
-The strongest moment of intent — someone who signed up because an answer landed — meets an empty screen.
+**Signup discards the pre-login conversation** — someone who signed up because an answer landed meets an empty screen.
+On mobile, **suggested topics stack vertically,** consuming the first screen and burying the free-text input.

-**Suggested topics stack vertically on mobile.** No sideways overflow, but the stack consumes most of the first screen, pushing the input down and burying the fact that free-text input exists.

 ## Prioritised improvements

+**1. Serve the referral link over HTTPS.** Cheapest fix here, highest downside if left: it sits in the acquisition path and contradicts the brand promise.
+Measure: zero `http://` links emitted; referral click-through.

-**1. Confirm and rate-limit the verification resend.** This gates activation, so every drop is a fully-acquired user lost.
-Change: a toast confirming the send, the button disabled with a 30-second countdown, the destination address shown so typos are visible.
-Measure: verification completion rate; resend presses per account.
+**2. Confirm and rate-limit the verification resend.** This gates activation, so every drop is a fully-acquired user lost.
+Change: a confirmation toast, a 30-second countdown, and the destination address shown so typos are visible.
+Measure: verification completion rate; resends per account.

-**2. Keep the partial text when a reply is stopped.** Mark it stopped and offer to regenerate.
+**3. Keep the partial text when a reply is stopped.** Mark it stopped, offer regenerate.
 Affects every user who stops, and discards work already paid for.
-Measure: share of stopped replies followed by another message rather than abandonment.
+Measure: stopped replies followed by another message rather than abandonment.

-**3. Carry the pre-login conversation into the new account.** Bind the anonymous session to the user record at signup and restore the transcript on first authenticated load.
-Measure: day-one return rate for users who chatted before signing up.
+**4. Carry the pre-login conversation into the new account.** Bind the anonymous session to the user record at signup and restore it on first authenticated load.
+Measure: day-one return rate for pre-signup chatters.

-**4. Collapse the mobile topic list.** Show two or three pills with a "more" affordance so the input sits above the fold.
-Measure: share of mobile sessions using free-text input rather than pills alone.
+**5. Collapse the mobile topic list** behind a "more" affordance so the input sits above the fold.
+Measure: mobile sessions using free-text input.